 We consider the issuer to be bankruptcy remote, in line with our legal criteria (see "Related Criteria").
-We have received a transaction legal opinion for this review, which provides assurance that the structure achieves a valid and effective sale of assets, and we believe that the sale of the assets would survive the seller's insolvency.
+We have received a transaction legal opinion on the September 2025 renewal, which provides assurance that the structure achieves a valid and effective sale of assets, and we believe that the sale of the assets would survive the seller's insolvency.